Equality, diversity and inclusion (EDI) project fund

 -

-- Large project applications are submitted in response to two calls per year, with deadlines usually in February or March and in September or October, and decisions will normally be communicated within six to eight weeks.
+- Large project applications are submitted in response to two calls per year, with deadlines usually in March and in October, and decisions will normally be communicated within six to eight weeks

 Please ensure your application is written for a non-specialised audience, and you complete all sections of the application fully.

 Applications to the EDI Project Fund must be submitted using the online application form.
-An EDI application form template (Word) is provided to help with preparing an application – please do not submit a Word version of the application form; these applications will be rejected.
+An EDI application form template 2025 (Word) is provided to help with preparing an application – please do not submit this.

-When considering budget costings, applicants should ensure they refer to University policies and guidance where relevant, including the expenses policy, RBS information on conferences and catering, and pay scale information.
+When considering budget costings, applicants should ensure they refer to University policies and guidance, including the expenses policy, RBS information on conferences and catering, and pay scale information.

 -